marqo-ai/marqo/src/marqo/README.md

 # this requirements file is from the marqo-base repo:
 pip install -r requirements.txt
 ```
-4. Install marqo dependencies (from this respo)
+4. Install marqo dependencies (from this repo)
 ```
 cd marqo
 pip install -r requirements.txt